 Spring comes with warmer temperatures, and that presents a great time to go out and about.
 On a somewhat concerning note, the moderate conditions offer insects and bugs favorable conditions to lay eggs and to come out as they forage for food.
-That places your home at the risk of bug infestation.
+That places your home at risk of bug infestation.
 Hence, you need to ensure that your home is proof of insects by carrying out pest prevention measures.

-Common Insect Invaders of springtime
+Common Insect Invaders of Springtime